detekt/detekt/docs/pages/documentation/style.md

 ### UnnecessaryParentheses

-Reports unnecessary parentheses around expressions.
+This rule reports unnecessary parentheses around expressions.
+This unnecessary parentheses can safely be removed.

 Added in v1.0.0.RC4